Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Attention Mechanism for Low-Resolution Inputs

 \subsection{Basic Ideas: Cascaded Multi-Scale Attention (CMSA)}

 There are two primary ideas.
 The first involves directing each head of the multi-head self-attention mechanism to handle features from different scales.
 While conventional multi-head self-attention mechanisms already possess sufficient flexibility, they may not inherently fulfill this role.
-Contrarily, previous research has shown that attention maps tend to exhibit similarity between heads, leading to redundancy~\citep{heo2021reddncyspatial, bolya2022reddncyeffic, chen2022reddncydiverse}.
+Contrarily, previous research has shown that attention maps tend to exhibit similarity between heads, leading to redundancy \cite{ bolya2022reddncyeffic, chen2022reddncydiverse}.

-To address this, we propose organizing the multi-heads into groups and implementing SwinT's local window attention~\citep{liu2021swin} within each group; see Figure~\ref{fig:cmsa}c.
+To address this, we propose organizing the multi-heads into groups and implementing SwinT's local window attention \cite{liu2021swin} within each group; see Fig.~\ref{fig:cmsa}c.
 We vary the window size for each group.
 This strategy aims to force different attention heads to effectively manage features of different scales.
-Our approach draws inspiration from the hybrid-scale attention (HSA) in SG-Former~\citep{ren2023sgformer}.
-However, HSA does not use SwinT's local attention and instead adjusts key and value through token merging\footnote{While we initially experimented with the hybrid-scale attention mechanism, we found that our method based on local attention works much better.}.
+Our approach draws inspiration from the hybrid-scale attention (HSA) in SG-Former \cite{ren2023sgformer} and Shunted Transformer\cite{ren2022shunted}.
+However, HSA does not use SwinT's local attention and instead adjusts key and value through token merging that reduces spatial resolution at different scales, as visualized in Fig.~\ref{fig:cmsa_fea}c \footnote{While we initially experimented with the hybrid-scale attention mechanism, we found that our method based on local attention works much better.}.

 Our second idea involves implementing a new mechanism to enhance interaction among features of different scales across various groups.
 This entails organizing the groups in a specific order and transferring features obtained from local attention within one group to the next.
-These features are subsequently integrated into the attention computation within each group, resulting in an architecture that operates in a cascade-style fashion, as depicted in Figure ~\ref{fig:cmsa}c.
+These features are subsequently integrated into the attention computation within each group, resulting in an architecture that operates in a cascade-style fashion, as depicted in Fig.~\ref{fig:cmsa}c.